evanbray1/python-zwoasi/README.rst

 python-zwoasi
 =============

-Python bindings for the ZWO ASI v2 camera SDK, enabling control and image capture from ZWO USB cameras.
+Python wrapper for the ZWO ASI v2 camera SDK, enabling control and image capture from ZWO USB cameras.

 Features
 --------
-- Enumerate, initialize, and control ZWO ASI cameras from Python
-- Capture images and video, adjust camera parameters (exposure, gain, gamma, ROI, etc.)
 - Simple, object-oriented API
+- Capture images and video, adjust common parameters (exposure, gain, gamma, ROI, etc.)
+- Clear documentation and step-by-step basic/advanced demos.
+- Advanced features such as video mode, auto-exposure, and buffer optimization.

 Quickstart
 ----------
 1. **Install dependencies:**
-	- Requires the ZWO ASI SDK (download from ZWO website)
+	- Requires the ZWO ASI SDK
+		- Windows x64 is included here and attempts to be used automatically.
+Other operating systems must download and install from ZWO's website
 	- Python 3.6+
-	- `numpy`, `Pillow`, `astropy`
+	- Common modules such as `numpy`, `Pillow`, `astropy`

 2. **Install python-zwoasi:**
 	::